BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT: Background and Related Works

 A polynomial commitment scheme~\cite{kate2010constant} treats data as a polynomial and provides primitives including \primitiveTl{commit}, \primitiveTl{createWitness}, and \primitiveTl{verifyEval}.
 The \primitiveTl{commit} primitive provides a concise and unique representation of a polynomial.
 It has a \textsf{Polynomial binding} property such that it is computationally infeasible to find two polynomials that commit to the same commitment.
-With primitives \primitiveTl{createWitness}, \primitiveTl{verifyEval}, the scheme allows any party to reveal(open) evaluations at specific indices along with witnesses(proofs) without disclosing the entire polynomial.
-When presented with a correct witness, any verifier can use \primitiveTl{verifyEval} and check that the evaluations are indeed correct against the commitment.
+With primitives \primitiveTl{createWitness}, \primitiveTl{verifyEval}, the scheme allows us to reveal(open) evaluations at specific indices along with witnesses(proofs) without disclosing the entire polynomial.
+When presented with a correct witness, any verifier can use \primitiveTl{verifyEval} and be convinced that the evaluations are indeed correct against the commitment.
 The scheme has a \textsf{Evaluation binding} property such that it is computationally infeasible to find two witnesses for two different polynomial evaluations at the same evaluation index that passes the \primitiveTl{verifyEval}.
-Kate-Zaverucha-Goldberg (KZG)\cite{kate2010constant} is a polynomial commitment scheme that is linear in commitments and witnesses.
+Kate-Zaverucha-Goldberg (KZG)\cite{kate2010constant} is a polynomial commitment scheme that provides linearity in commitments and witnesses.
+Appendix~\ref{sec:appendix:background:kzg} contains more technical definitions.
+KZG commitment of bn254 curve on 1MiB data takes about 100ms on Apple M4 Pro with 12 working threads\cite{kzgcommit}.